Costa Rica Religion

 San José de Orosi Church

-San José de Orosi Church in the beautiful Orosi Valley may seem a bit unspectacular at first but it is the oldest church in Costa Rica and one of the oldest buildings in the country.
+San José de Orosi Church in the beautiful Orosi Valley may seem a bit unspectacular at first but it is the oldest catholic church in Costa Rica and one of the oldest buildings in the country.
 The church was constructed in 1743 and is one of the few buildings which survived the colonial area.
 You can also visit the surrounding gardens and the museum in the church.
 In addition, do not forget to take some pictures with the amazing mountain side in the background!